 Jobs.ac.uk have a check list of possible funding sources.

 DSC online databases.

-Family Action grants for families and single parent households.
+Family Action grants for low-income households.

 International Financial Aid and College Scholarship offer funds for students who wish to study abroad.
 Most scholarships are restricted to certain geographical areas so check carefully.